Credit Card Debt for Women: Cut Interest, Escape APR Traps

 For decades, money has been one of society’s last taboos.

-Many parents avoid talking about debt, hoping to shield their children — but silence backfires.
+Many parents avoid talking about debt, hoping to shield their children — but silence can backfire.

-As a result, many young adults leave home financially unprepared and vulnerable to predatory credit.
+When families avoid discussing debt, young adults may leave home financially unprepared and more vulnerable to predatory credit, high-interest borrowing, and shame-based money decisions.

 The first step toward generational strength is open conversation.